 Still, most researchers argue that isolating vitamins into pill form vastly reduces or even eliminates the benefits.
 The theory that multivitamins and supplements can “fill gaps” in our dietary intake of vitamins and minerals makes sense.
 And yet some studies have been unable to find health benefits when compared to placebo or non-use.
 Lately, though, I’ve been noting studies that DO show demonstrable benefits in populations who take a multivitamin when compared with those who don’t.
 This includes evidence that taking a multivitamin can offer protection against dementia and lung cancer.

-Despite this lack of clear benefit, many doctors recommend the use of a daily multivitamin, and I don’t think there is much harm in “covering your bases” by taking one.
+Despite a lack of definitive benefit, many doctors recommend the use of a daily multivitamin.
+And we don’t think there is any harm in “covering your bases” by taking one.

-I haven’t come across strong evidence that taking vitamins has any major downsides for adults, but there are a few worrisome studies I’ve found that don’t apply to most people, but are still worth mentioning:
+I haven’t come across strong evidence that taking vitamins has any major downsides for most adults.
+There are a few worrisome studies I’ve found that don’t apply to most of my readers, but are still worth mentioning:

-- Smokers who take beta carotene have increased risks of lung cancer.
+- Smokers who take beta carotene have an increased risk of lung cancer.